amelian-n1/waitlist/README.md

 # Waitlist

+Final project for Coding Dojo Software Development Bootcamp.
+The assignment was to build a web application in a 2 week sprint.

 # Goals

 •	My goal is to create an open source tool for online sellers to add a waitlist feature to their website for customers to order from incoming shipments.
 This will allow customers to secure their order ahead of time and ensure access to high demand items.